aliyun/terraform-provider-alicloud/website/docs/r/nas_file_system.html.markdown

 * `protocol_type` - (Required, ForceNew) The Protocol Type of a File System.
 Valid values: `NFS` and `SMB`.
 * `storage_type` - (Required, ForceNew) The Storage Type of a File System.
 Valid values: `Capacity` and `Performance`.
 * `description` - (Optional) The File System description.
 * `encrypt_type` - (Optional, Available in v1.121.2+) Whether the file system is encrypted.Using kms service escrow key to encrypt and store the file system data.
 When reading and writing encrypted data, there is no need to decrypt.
 Valid values:
-                                    0: The file system is not encrypted.
+  * `0` - The file system is not encrypted.
-                                    1: The file system is encrypted with a managed secret key.
+  * `1` - The file system is encrypted with a managed secret key.
+* `zone_id` - (Optional, Available in v1.140.0+) The available zones information that supports nas.When FileSystemType=standard, this parameter is not required. **Note:** By default, a qualified availability zone is randomly selected according to the `protocol_type` and `storage_type` configuration.

 ## Attributes Reference

 The following attributes are exported: